Xardasonex/ONI-Mods/README.md

 -------------
 Mega Mopper mod
 ----
-Mop 5x faster and ANY q-ty of liquid in a tile
+Mop 5x faster and ANY q-ty of liquid in a tile.
+After SU it's broken.

 ------------------